aitabuzaid/predict-fines/README.md

 - Violation Code
 - Agency Name

 The model processes both types of features as preparation for the classfication model.
-Adaboost classifier acheives an AUC score of 0.78
+Gradient Boosting classifier acheives an AUC score of 0.78 on the validation set.